 Roberto Felluga’s Russiz Superiore Winery is situated in the heart of Friuli’s breathtaking Wine Country.
 Originally part of the Austro-Hungarian Empire, some believe the region is psychologically closer to Austria than to Italy.
 One can taste this influence in his wines which possess almost a crisp Germanic precision.
 Russiz Superiore’s estate extends over 100 acres, with the focus on the small production of wines that maximize the intensity of the grapes as well as highlighting the landscape of its home in Collio.
 The Friulian central plateau’s Wine Country is rated as Italy’s third most important wine quality region.

 A wine and food extravaganza at the Russiz Superiore Wine Cellar was a fitting way to end the evening.
 And a glass of grappa, first produced in the local mountains, was the perfect digestive to end the meal.
 Other Friulian creations include Prosciutto di San Daniele – similar to Prosciutto di Parma, but less robust and more sublime – white asparagus, Montasio – a creamy, unpasteurized mountain cheese – and Spaghetti Felicetti – pasta from the Dolomites.
-Remember, in Italy pasta is not served as an entrée, it follows the antipasto and proceeds the main course.
+Remember.
+In Italy pasta is not served as an entrée, it follows the antipasto and proceeds the main course.
 Pasta is also served in a bowl, with no large spoon for twirling the pasta with a fork.
 I asked a waiter in Grado where the antipasto tradition of dipping a piece of bread into a plate of olive oil began.
 He replied, “Los Angeles, California.” *

 My driver and I arrived at the Venice Airport.
 With almost Austrian formality he dropped my bags at the terminal, and then shook my hand.
 “It was a great pleasure, signore.”
 “No, the pleasure really belongs to me,” I replied.
 “I’ve learned a lot from you.”
 I handed him a few euros.
 “Please take this and don’t be offended.”
 After glancing at the money, he responded, “This will buy many ‘one-glass-a-day-wines.’”
 He then added, “Friuli has many secrets and maybe the time is right for them to be discovered by the rest of the world.”
-With that, he drove off and I entered the airport for my exploration of Friuli Venezia Giulia was over.
+With that, he drove off and I entered the airport for my exploration of Friuli-Venezia Giulia was over.

-* History tells us that the history of dipping a cubed piece of bread in a dollop of olive oil or balsamic vinegar was a way to test the quality of the various oils.
+* History tells us that the history of dipping a cubed piece of bread in a dollop of olive oil was a way to test the quality of the various oils.
 Because butter is generally not on the Italian table, North Americans assume that the olive oil which is, is for flavoring the bread.